 I graduated from the University of Havana Law School in 2004 and three years later had the honor to serve as a legal advisor for Cubanacan.
 It’s the largest Cuban travel agency hosting the highest number of international visitors to the island.
 My work for Cubanacan was a life-changing experience.
 While there I acquired a deep understanding and knowledge of the intricacies of Cuban tourism industry.

 In 2013 I started working for the specialty Cuban travel agency San Cristóbal, which focuses on cultural, historical and educational tourism.
 San Cristóbal is Cuba Explorer’s island partner.
 I was responsible for establishing Cuba Explorer’s legal and physical presence in Cuba.
 For three years I served as the agency’s operations manager and staff director at its headquarters located in Old Havana’s Plaza San Francisco de Asís in the historical Lonja del Comercio building.

+In his own words.
 I studied Computer Science at the University of Havana and became passionate about programming.

 I enjoy every day of my work with the IT group at Cuba Explorer and being part of this dynamic team gives me an opportunity to help in its mission to assist people from around the world to visit Cuba.

 I love my family and spending time with them.

 Adriel was born in 1984 in the province of Santiago de Cuba.
 At the age of six, his family moved to Havana, where he currently lives with his wife and their new daughter.
 Adriel is a Cuban superhost.
 His command of English and French makes him Cuba Explorer’s top communicator with our guest from abroad.